 Since these regulations are a new normal for both diners and staff, make them easier for everyone to understand by posting signage about your safety policies.
 Place six-foot markers on the floor where customers will line up and include step-by-step handwashing instructions in restrooms.
 Update your table layout to make customers feel more comfortable while also accommodating the new social distancing protocols.

 Varying from state to state, the restaurant reopening process will unfold in several phases.
-In some states, such as Florida, Phase I allows dine-in customers for restaurants whose seating capacity is reduced by 50%.
+Some states allow dine-in customers at reduced capacities.
 Some regulations include no parties of 10 people or more; restaurants might also be required to limit the number of patrons inside waiting areas.

 Placing hand sanitizer in high-traffic areas like doorways and individual tables is a smart move that many customers will appreciate.
 People will also take notice of other sanitary upgrades such as no-touch garbage cans in the kitchen and restrooms, toilets with automatic flushing, and automatic restroom doors.

 2. Protecting & training employees while reopening your restaurant

 As a next step, train your staff on how to communicate, follow and enforce the new safety guidelines.
 Update staff training videos and manuals with the latest protocols, and include step-by-step instructions on important tasks in the kitchen and dining room.

 Communicate to your staff that if they feel sick, they should stay home.
 The CDC also recommends taking employees’ temperature before work; anyone with a fever should be sent home and tested.
 Staff should also wash their hands throughout the day with soap and water for at least 20 seconds, especially before handling food and after using the restroom.
 Hand washing is also important after coughing or sneezing.
 If soap and water aren’t readily available, hand sanitizer that contains at least 60% alcohol is a safe alternative.